Vanilla Ice Cream

 It’s said that vanilla is the most popular flavor of ice cream.
 But most people don’t know that vanilla is also the most labor-intensive of all crops which makes vanilla beans and pure extract a bit costly.
 Thankfully, a little vanilla goes a long way.
 In my vanilla ice cream recipe, I use both the bean and some vanilla extract since I find they’re slightly different flavors, and each compliments the other.

-Harold McGee agreed with my idea of using both (rather than just a vanilla bean), telling me that they’ve discovered that alcohol (which most vanilla extracts contain), even if cooked off, improves the way we sense the taste of things.
+A noted food science writer agreed with my idea of using both (rather than just a vanilla bean), telling me that they’ve discovered that alcohol (which most vanilla extracts contain), even if cooked off, improves the way we sense the taste of things.
 That confirmed what my taste buds were telling me.

 The three most common types of vanilla are Bourbon, Tahitian, and Mexican.
 Bourbon vanilla, from Madagascar, which has the boldest, strongest flavor.
 Tahitian is more floral and bit more elusive.
 Real Mexican is strong, yet creamy-tasting, perhaps my favorite of them all.
 Don’t use the cheap Mexican knock-offs since most contain coumarin, which is toxic and banned in the United States.
 True Mexican vanilla is priced similar to other vanillas and like all vanilla extracts, the good stuff is worth every cent.